Attachment measures

-Attachment measures refer to the various procedures used to assess the attachment system in children and adults.
-Researchers have developed various ways of assessing self-protective strategies and patterns of attachment.
-Some methods work across the several models of attachment and some are model-specific.
+Attachment measures, or attachment assessments, are procedures used to assess the attachment system in children and adults.
+These procedures can assess patterns of attachment and individual self-protective strategies.
+Some assessments work across the several models of attachment and some are model-specific.

-A variety of methods allow children and adults' strategies to be classified into three or four attachment pattern groups: secure (B-pattern), anxious-avoidant (A-pattern), anxious-ambivalent (C-pattern), and in some models disorganized/disoriented (D category supplementing a primary pattern).
-Each pattern group is further broken down into several sub-patterns.
-Some methods assess disorders of attachment.
+Many assessments allow children and adults' attachment strategies to be classified into three primary attachment pattern groups: B-pattern (autonomous, balanced, blended, secure), A-pattern (avoidant, dismissive, cognitive, insecure), and C-pattern (ambivalent, preoccupied, resistant, affective, insecure).
+In most models, each pattern group is further broken down into several sub-patterns.
+Some assessments can find additional information about an individual, such as unresolved trauma, depression, history of family triangulation, and lifespan changes in the attachment pattern.
+Some assessments specifically or additionally look for caregiving behaviors, as caregiving and attachment are considered two separate systems for organizing thoughts, feelings, and behavior.
+Some methods assess disorders of attachment or romantic attachment.

+Attachment models are typically generated from the schools of developmental science or social psychology, although both emanate from the Bowlby-Ainsworth framework.
+Ainsworth's Strange Situation Procedure was the first formal attachment assessment, and is still in wide use.
+Each school, while having the same foundation, may be studying different phenomenon.
+Assessments are typically conducted by observing behavior in a structured setting, by analyzing the transcript of a structured interview using technical discourse analysis methods, or by self-reports from a questionnaire.
+Social psychology models primarily utilize self-reports.

-Some attachment models, such as the Berkeley (or ABC+D) model, consider the disorganized/controlling attachment category to represent a breakdown in the attachment-caregiving partnership such that the child does not have an organized behavioral or representational strategy to achieve protection and care from the attachment figure.
+Some attachment models, such as the Berkeley (or ABC+D) model, consider disorganized attachment to be a pattern or category.
+The D classification was thought to represent a breakdown in the attachment-caregiving partnership such that the child does not have an organized behavioral or representational strategy to achieve protection and care from the attachment figure.
+However, the disorganized concept has been determined to be invalid for people older than 20 months.
 Other models, such as the Dynamic-Maturational Model of Attachment and Adaptation (DMM), describe virtually all attachment behavior and patterns within (or in a combination of) the three primary A, B, C patterns.
-The DMM considers all attachment behavior to be an effort to adapt within a given caregiving environment to optimize available caregiver protection and maximize survival.
+The DMM considers all attachment behavior to be an organized effort to adapt within a given caregiving environment for optimizing available caregiver protection and maximizing survival.

-Attachment in adults can be measured using assessments such as the Adult Attachment Interview, the Adult Attachment Projective Picture System, and self-report questionnaires.
-Self-report questionnaires are used to assess romantic attachment style, a personality dimension that describes attitudes about relationships with romantic partners.
-Adult attachment style is thought to be similar to childhood attachment patterns.
-There is some research that shows a link between childhood attachment patterns and attachment personality dimensions with romantic partners, but correlations are mild to moderate.
-The most common approach to defining attachment style is a two-dimension approach in defining attachment style.
-One dimension deals with anxiety about the relationship, and the other dimension dealing with avoidance in the relationship.
-Another approach defines four adult attachment style categories: secure, preoccupied, dismissive-avoidant, and fearful-avoidant.